thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

 A simulation also:

-- intializes the physical system if it not initialized at the beginning of the simulation.
+- initializes the physical system if it is not initialized at the beginning of the simulation.
 - calls user-defined initialization tasks
 - calls the post-processings defined by the physical system or some